samj-ai/samj-ai.github.io/docs/shaders/index.md

 # Gallery of Light and Shade

 What can you do with shaders?
-All this can be yours ...!
+All this can be yours…!

 # Testing Multiple Shaders in One Page